carpentries-incubator/data-organisation-for-better-analysis/episodes/00-intro.md

 If you're looking to do this, a good reference is [Head First Excel](https://www.amazon.com/Head-First-Excel-learners-spreadsheets/dp/0596807694/), published by O'Reilly.

+- query your collection of Excel sheets; look into databases
+- How to organize data in your organisation; look at http://datacentricmanifesto.org/ for that
+- how to connect your data to other data elsewhere; look into Linked data and FAIR data
 ***

 ### Why aren't we teaching data analysis in spreadsheets